 GGSC's Dacher Keltner talks about identifying facial expressions to potentially aid with diagnosis and treatment of conditions such as depression or autism.

-Jason Marsh, editor at GGSC talks about forgiveness, optimism, and compassion after a tragic event.
+Jason Marsh, Greater Good's editor in chief, talks about forgiveness, optimism, and compassion after a tragic event.

 GGSC's Dacher Keltner works with Arthuro Bejar, a Facebook engineer who heads the compassion research, on Stickers.

 The GGSC's Jeremy Adam Smith appears on "Forum" with former US Secretary of Labor Robert Reich to discuss the widening income disparity between elementary school PTAs.
 In San Francisco, PTA fundraising for elementary schools has increased by nearly 800 percent over the past decade, and many local schools raise hundreds of thousands of dollars a year from parents.
 But where does that leave schools with predominantly low-income students, whose parents may not be able to afford to chip in?
 Is the disparity in private funding among public schools widening the gap between rich and poor?

 An unprecedented alliance between UC Berkeley, Stanford, UCLA, and Cal Tech aims to remedy a seemingly intractable nationwide problem: Too few underrepresented minority Ph.D. students in the mathematical, physical and computer sciences and in engineering are advancing to postdoctoral and faculty ranks at top-tier research universities.